shrikanta8/shrikanta8/README.md

 - 🔭 I’m currently working on ...
 - D🌱 I’m currently learning ...

-- D🤔 I’m looking for help with ...
+-🤔 I’m looking for help with ... finding projects to contribute to!
 - D💬 Ask me about ...
 - D📫 How to reach me: ...
 - D😄 Pronouns: ...